Restrainite/restrainite.github.io/usage.md

 If you create a remote, use the tag "RestrainiteRemote" on the object root.
 This helps with the restrictions `Deny Grabbing By Slot Tags` and similar.

+## How to get yourself unstuck

+With the default settings, restarting the game will remove all restrictions.
+If you still manage to get yourself completely stuck, you can always delete or modify the Restrainite settings file.
+For MonkeyLoader that is under `MonkeyLoader/Configs/Restrainite.json`.